Abhijit7979/SugarTrack/README.md

 # SugarTrack - Gamified Research Platform
+### 418 hackathon hosted by Enigma under AEON 2025

 SugarTrack is a gamified research platform that helps users track their research time, earn rewards, and engage with a community of researchers.